Associate Professor of American Studies and Comparative Literature

 Spring 2015 Office Hours: TBA

 Prof. Sifuentes-Jáuregui teaches a variety of undergraduate courses on Latin American and U.S. Latino/a literature, film, performance theory, and cultural practices.
-His graduate seminars include topics such as melodrama as hegemonic discourse in Latin American cultures; deconstruction and master narratives; interrogating critical concepts in gender and queer theory as they relate to a broad American context; representations of race, sexuality and gender in the cultural production of the nation; also, U.S. Latino/a identities and postcolonial theory.
-Presently he is working on two research projects: One is entitled "The Avowal of Difference: Queer Latino American Narratives"; in it he looks at strategies of queer self-figuration in Latin American and Latino texts, particularly looking at the role of silence and disavowal.
-The other project deals with the relationship between of melodrama and masochism in a series of Latin American novels, films, and essays.
+His graduate seminars include topics such as interrogating critical concepts in gender and queer theory as they relate to a broader American context; melodrama as hegemonic discourse in Latin American cultures; deconstruction and master narratives; representations of race, sexuality and gender in the cultural production of the nation; also, U.S. Latino/a identities and postcolonial theory.